 Given the fact that Jumbo Loans are a bit riskier, qualifying for a Jumbo Loan is also a bit more complicated.
 Let’s list some important points to consider when looking into getting a Jumbo Loan:

-Some underwriters will perform additional internet searches.
-Be prepared to explain anything that could potentially impact their decision.
+- Some underwriters will perform additional quality control research, for potential other properties you own, businesses you own, etc. Be prepared to explain anything that could potentially impact their decision.

-Multiple appraisals on the chosen property may help reduce the risk to the lender.
+- In some cases, if your loan amount is above $1 million the lender may require 2 appraisals on the chosen property to help reduce the risk due to inaccurate value.
 This also increases and ensures accuracy.

 For professional and knowledgeable Jumbo Loan mortgage guidance, contact us.
 Our experience can guide you through the process and together you can be as prepared as you need to be to go through the approval process for a Jumbo Loan.